alainkaegi/pythonorama/software_development/debugging.md

 Then either `x` or `y` must hold a value greater than the dimensions of the array.

-#### Using `print()` Statements
+#### Using `print` Statements
 This is a classic technique that should work in just about any programming environment.
 The goal is to find the place where what the program is actually doing differs from what you think it is doing.

 Find a sequence of statements (possibly spread across several functions) within which you are pretty sure the bug occurs.
 (In the limit, this is the entire program.)
-Put in a `print()` statement about halfway through this sequence that demonstrates that (a) the program reached this point, and (b) the variable in question has the correct value.
+Put in a `print` statement about halfway through this sequence that demonstrates that (a) the program reached this point, and (b) the variable in question has the correct value.

 Run the program.
-If everything is working correctly at the `print()`, the problem must occur after that line.
+If everything is working correctly at the `print` statement, the problem must occur after that line.
 If not, it must occur before then.
-Now you can put a `print()` halfway through the remaining suspicious code, and so on, until you find the culprit.
+Now you can put a `print` statement halfway through the remaining suspicious code, and so on, until you find the culprit.

 This is analogous to the binary search algorithm.